Ajan-S/Python_CompanyTracker/README.md

         for company in sorted(companies_to_show):
             self.company_listbox.insert(tk.END, company)
 ```
 The searchbar is implemented with a search companies function, which is called every time a character is inputted into the seachbar.
 It checks through the contents of the listbox and checks if the substring is in any of the companies within the listbox.
-If it is it displays only these companies in the listbox.
+If it is, it displays only these companies in the listbox.
 ```python
     def search_companies(self, event):
         query = self.search_entry.get().strip().lower()